TNB Smart Grid Initiatives

 The certification required TNB to conduct regular internal and external audits at the certification scope.

-Smart meter and AMI system is secure by implementation industry best practise such as Device Language Message Specification/Companion Specification for Energy Metering (DLMS/COSEM (IEC 62056)).
-Information security in DLMS/COSEM incorporate NIST (National Institute of Standards and Technology) standard in authentication and data security using proven cryptographic algorithms.
-The increasing needs of the energy market and smart grid is creating more business use cases which require new kinds of data and functions to be supported in meters.
-The DLMS protocol fares well as it supports not just the consumption data for billing purpose, but it also caters to the new needs of the smart grid such as asset management, outage management, demand response, supply automation and contract management, power quality monitoring, net metering for integrating renewable energy resources, non-technical loss detection, etc.
+Smart meters and AMI systems are secure by the implementation of industry best practices such as Device Language Message Specification/Companion Specification for Energy Metering (DLMS/COSEM (IEC 62056)).
+Information security in DLMS/COSEM incorporates NIST (National Institute of Standards and Technology) standard in authentication and data security using proven cryptographic algorithms.
+The increasing needs of the energy market and smart grid are creating more business use cases that require new kinds of data and functions to be supported in meters.
+The DLMS protocol fares well as it supports not just the consumption data for billing purposes, but also caters to the new needs of the smart grid such as asset management, outage management, demand response, supply automation, contract management, power quality monitoring, net metering for integrating renewable energy resources, non-technical loss detection, etc.

-Advance Distributed Management System (ADMS) together with project implementor are complying with the required OT cyber security standards such as relevant parts of the IEC 62351, and have configured the ADMS in accordance with security hardening best practices based on recommendations from relevant standards, i.e. NIST, NERC CIP, ISA/IEC 62443, IEEE Standard Cyber Security Requirements for Substation Automation, Protection, and Control Systems.
+Advanced Distributed Management System (ADMS) together with the project implementor are complying with the required OT cyber security standards such as relevant parts of the IEC 62351, and have configured the ADMS in accordance with security hardening best practices based on recommendations from relevant standards, i.e., NIST, NERC CIP, ISA/IEC 62443, IEEE Standard Cyber Security Requirements for Substation Automation, Protection, and Control Systems.
 Industry best practices for system hardening of OT components are applied to each OT component.

 Awards & Recognition:

 1. “Cyber Security Project of the Year 2019”

 2. “Share Guide Association Malaysia (SGAM) IT Users Group”